-The Canadian government is also continuing the process of re-examining the ability of banks to enter into the automobile leasing business.
-This issue has been under consideration by the government for generations and it is too soon to tell whether there will be any meaningful change in government policy.
+The government also continues the process of re-examining the ability of banks to enter into the automobile leasing business.
+This issue has been under consideration by the government for generations, and it is too soon to tell whether there will be any meaningful change in government policy.

-Foreign banks have been active in long-term project finance transactions with Canadian borrowers, including public-private infrastructure transactions and renewable energy (especially solar and wind) development projects while the Canadian banks generally have not been very active in financing facilities with a term of 10 years or more.
+Foreign banks have been active in long-term project finance transactions with Canadian borrowers, including public-private infrastructure transactions and renewable energy (especially solar and wind) development projects, while Canadian banks generally have not been very active in financing facilities with a term of 10 years or more.

-The financial downturn in the United States and Europe and the weaknesses of related financial markets and financial institutions relative to those of Canada provided an opportunity for Canadian financial institutions, and Canadian banks in particular, to expand into new financial markets, particularly in the United States.
+The financial downturn in the United States and Europe, and the weaknesses of related financial markets and financial institutions relative to those of Canada, provided an opportunity for Canadian financial institutions, and Canadian banks in particular, to expand into new financial markets, particularly in the United States.
 The past year has seen Canadian banks benefit strongly from this significant foreign expansion and acquisition, particularly from their US assets.
-Given the strong position within which Canadian banks find themselves and their high levels of profitability, it is expected that this trend will continue in the near term.
-However, the Canadian government now requires FRFIs to obtain Canadian ministerial approval for material foreign acquisitions.
-Banks with equity of C\$2 billion or more will require the consent of the Minister to acquire control of a foreign financial services provider if the assets of the entity over which control is being acquired, when added to the assets of all foreign financial services providers over which control was acquired within 12 months, exceeds 10 per cent of the acquiring banks' consolidated assets, as shown on its last annual statement that was prepared before its first acquisition of a foreign financial services provider within the relevant 12-month period.
+Given the strong position that Canadian banks find themselves in and their high levels of profitability, it is expected that this trend will continue in the near term.
+However, the government requires FRFIs to obtain Canadian ministerial approval for material foreign acquisitions.
+Banks with equity of C\$2 billion or more will require the consent of the Minister to acquire control of a foreign financial services provider if the assets of all foreign financial services providers over which control was acquired within 12 months, exceeds 10 per cent of the acquiring banks' consolidated assets, as shown on its last annual statement that was prepared before its first acquisition of a foreign financial services provider within the relevant 12-month period.